radiusrobbani/the-post-grid/README.txt

 👉= Need Any Help? =
 * For any bug, support or suggestion please submit your ticket [here](https://www.radiustheme.com/ticket-support/).

-== Frequently Asked Questions ==

-= Is this Post Grid plugin can use any page builder?=
-* Yes you can use with any page builder simple just generate shortcode then call the shortcode in page/post..

-= Can I use it with Elementor page builder? =
-* Yes can use with Elementor page Buildr.
-We have Elementor widget use the widget.

-= Can I make a news or blog site using the post grid plugin? =
-* Yes using elementor addon or shortode you can builder any news or bloc theme.

-= Is this plugin can use in archive page? =
-* Yes you can set shortcode for archive page also using post grid Elementor addon you can build own archive page?

-= Can I build single post? =
-*  using Elementor addon you can build post single page using drag & drop.

-= Can I use this plugin only for Elementor Page builder? =
-* Yes, from settings you can enable or disable which way you wab to use the thene.

-= Can I control style? =
-* Yes you can style and control all from the post grid pluign.

 == 🏆 Installation ==